-My first teaching assignment was to help a teacher with a class of students with learning issues.
+My first teaching assignment was to help a teacher with a class of students with “learning issues“.
 On the day I showed up, the principal informed me that the teacher had quit.
-It was time to embrace the challenge.
 He asked if I’d be willing to still lead the class.
 I was also told that these were 8th graders that other teachers had given up on.
 The students were too hard to manage in their classrooms in a school where most student came from very tough backgrounds.
-They all later confided in me that everyone of them was in a gang.
-They figured they’d be very lucky to live to the age of 18.
+My students all later confided in me that everyone of them was in a gang.
+They said they’d be lucky to live to the age of 18.
 Hence, education wasn’t a big priority for them – and education beyond high school was beyond their wildest dreams.
 They saw no reason to embrace the challenges of getting a good education.

 It was also a school district where the kids spoke 56 different languages at home.
 The police told me they would connect with a language identifier before requesting a translator.
 It was imply too hard for them to engage with the community otherwise.
 When I showed up, my students definitely did not see me as being like them or being able to relate to them.
 I relied on my premise whenever starting with a new group: Start with Trust.

 Leveraging a mentor’s tip helped me embrace the challenges.
-I remembered a book one of my professors had suggested that she used when she taught at juvenile hall.
+I remembered a book a professor had suggested that she used when she taught at juvenile hall.
 It was Tupac Shakur‘s book of poetry The Rose That Grew From Concrete.

 Knowing your audience and finding a connection provides context to start any dialog.
 Recognize that everyone is naturally creative, resourceful and whole.
 Help them recognize that as well in themselves and each other.
-Embrace the challenge, and enjoy the fruits of your investments.
+Embrace the challenge, help where you can and enjoy watching roses grow from concrete.

 Did you hear about the rose that grewhttps://allpoetry.com/The-Rose-That-Grew-From-Concrete